ogi02/Rubik-s-Cube-Solver/server/README.md

 ## Authorization

-Clients must first obtain an authorization token by sending a POST request to the `/token` endpoint with an API key in the request headers.
+Clients must first obtain an authorization token by sending a GET request to the `/token` endpoint with an API key in the request headers.
 There are two API keys: one for the visualizer client and one for the solver client.
 Based on the provided API key, the server issues a token that identifies the client type.